Large independent sets from local considerations: Lifting the lower bounds from local to global independence number

 In order to carry out the above proof strategy, for every clique of size $k-3$ we are going to restrict our attention only to a large part of its common neighbourhood where independent sets expand (meaning they have many vertices adjacent to some vertex of the set).
-This will achieve our goal since $G$ being $K_k$-free means that the common neighbourhood of a $K_{k-3}$ is triangle-free, so part of this common neighbourhood inside $N(v)$ is an independent set.
-Hence, expansion of this independent set precisely means there are many endpoints of a path of length $2$ starting with $v$, giving many choices for a $K_{k-1}$ with $k-2$ vertices in $N(v)$.
+This will achieve our goal since $G$ being $K_k$-free means that the common neighbourhood of a $K_{k-3}$ is triangle-free, so the part of this common neighbourhood inside $N(v)$ is an independent set.
+Hence, expansion of this particular independent set precisely means there are many endpoints of a path of length $2$ starting with $v$, giving many choices for a $K_{k-1}$ with $k-2$ vertices in $N(v)$.

-To obtain such an expansion we are going to restrict attention to $K_{k-3}$'s which have common neighbourhood of order at least half the average.
-By \eqref{eq:1}, this means it is at least $d:=n/(4\alpha^{k-3})$.
-We will call such a $K_{k-3}$ \textit{average} and we know that altogether there are at least $T/2$ ways of extending average $K_{k-3}$'s into a $K_{k-2}$.
+To obtain such an expansion we are going to first restrict attention to $K_{k-3}$'s which have the common neighbourhood of order at least half the average which equals $T/t_{k-3}$.
+We will call such a $K_{k-3}$ \textit{typical} and we know that altogether there are at least $T/2$ ways of extending typical $K_{k-3}$'s into a $K_{k-2}$.
+By \eqref{eq:1}, any typical $K_{k-3}$ has a common neighbourhood of size at least $d:= n/(4\alpha^{k-3})$.